MRChemSoft/workshop-cammi-2025/content/_index.md

 insert_anchor_links = "right"
 +++

-ABC The workshop will take place on September 18-19, 2025, at Scuola Normale Superiore, Pisa, Italy.
+The workshop will take place on September 18-19, 2025, at Scuola Normale Superiore, Pisa, Italy.

-ABC Chiara Cappelli, Stefano Corni and Luca Frediani
+Chiara Cappelli, Stefano Corni and Luca Frediani